CCEL Civic Engagement Mini-Grants

 Samuel Huntington Public Service Award

-The Samuel Huntington Public Service Award provides a $10,000 stipend for a graduating college senior to pursue one year of public service anywhere in the world.
-The award allows recipients to engage in a meaningful public service activity for one year before proceeding on to graduate school or a career.
-To apply, please develop a proposal for public service in this country or abroad.
+The Samuel Huntington Public Service Award provides $30,000 stipends for a graduating college seniors to pursue one year of public service anywhere in the world.
+Students are encouraged to develop their own proposals for public service in the U.S. or abroad.
 The proposal may encompass any activity that furthers the public good.
-It can be undertaken by yourself alone or by working through established charitable, religious, educational, governmental, or other public service organizations.
-Applications are normally due by mid-January.
-Visit their webpage to learn more.
+It can be undertaken by the student alone or working through established charitable, religious, educational, governmental, or other public service organizations.
+Applications are typically due by mid-January.
+Visit their web page to learn more.

 Welter-Muzic Undergraduate Research Fellowship in Child Studies

-The Schubert Center for Child Studies is now accepting applications for the Welter-Muzic Undergraduate Research Fellowship in Child Studies program.
-This program supports undergraduate student research in the areas of childhood and adolescence.
-Undergraduate students may apply for between $200 and $1000 to cover the costs associated with their research.
-Costs can include research-related travel, conference attendance, and research-related supplies.
-The research can be for a capstone, poster presentation, or other CWRU related projects.
+The Schubert Center for Child Studies accepts applications for the Welter-Muzic Undergraduate Research Fellowship in Child Studies program.
+This program supports undergraduate student experiential learning and research in the areas of childhood and adolescence.
+Undergraduate students may apply for between $200 and $1000 to cover costs that can include research-related travel, conference attendance, program fees for experiential education, and more.
 Projects must have a focus on child well-being and include implications for child-related policy.
-All majors and minors may apply, but preference will be given to Childhood Studies minors.
-For more information, visit the program webpage.
+All majors and minors are encouraged to apply.
+For more information, visit the program web page.